-Posted May 11, 2018
+Posted May 11, 2018 | Reviewed by Abigail Fagan

 “What are you going to do?
 Are you going to live in the dark, locked in here?
 Afraid to look out, answer the door, leave?
 Yes, he's out there, and he's clearly not going to leave you alone until one of three things happens: he hurts you and gets arrested, or he makes a mistake and gets arrested, or you stop him.” —Rachel Caine

 What constitutes stalking behavior?
-While the #metoo movement has brought sexual harassment and assault against women into the spotlight as never before, the question of how to deal with complaints of stalking continues to defy easy solutions.
+While the #MeToo movement has brought sexual harassment and assault against women into the spotlight as never before, the question of how to deal with complaints of stalking continues to defy easy solutions.

 Part of the problem stems from the lack of agreement over what constitutes stalking behavior in the first place.
-Despite efforts by the Centers for Disease Control and Prevention to recognize stalking as a form of partnership violence, laws pertaining to stalking behavior vary widely from place to place and getting police protection is often impossible for many potential victims until too late.
+Despite efforts by the Centers for Disease Control and Prevention to recognize stalking as a form of partnership violence, laws pertaining to stalking behavior vary widely from place to place, and getting police protection is often impossible for many potential victims until it's too late.

-Along with more blatant stalking behaviors such as threats of physical or sexual violence, researchers have also identified what they term unwanted pursuit behaviors (UPB) which, while creating a feeling of menace in their targets, are rarely illegal in themselves.
+Along with more blatant stalking behaviors, such as threats of physical or sexual violence, researchers have also identified what they term unwanted pursuit behaviors (UPB), which, while creating a feeling of menace in their targets, are rarely illegal in themselves.
 These behaviors can include:

-- questioning friends and family of the person targeted to gather information on whereabouts, new relationships, or friendships.
+- Questioning friends and family of the person targeted to gather information on whereabouts, new relationships, or friendships.

-- appearing in places where the targeted person might be.
+- Appearing in places where the targeted person might be.

-- waiting outside the target's workplace/school/home.
+- Waiting outside the target's workplace/school/home.

-- sending or leaving unwanted gifts or letters.
+- Sending or leaving unwanted gifts or letters.

-Along with these in-person unwanted behaviors, stalking victims are also reporting having to deal with a sharp rise in cyberstalking activities including:
+Along with these in-person unwanted behaviors, stalking victims are also reporting having to deal with a sharp rise in cyberstalking activities, including:

-- threatening to release information and/or images if the target doesn't do what the stalker wants.
+- Threatening to release information and/or images if the target doesn't do what the stalker wants.

-- sending threatening texts/posts/tweets, etc.
+- Sending threatening texts, posts, tweets, etc.

-A new research study published in the journal Psychology of Violence provides an in-depth look at different kinds of unwanted pursuit behavior and how they can relate to relationship violence and posttraumatic stress.
-The researchers designed their study to refine existing measures of cyber- and in-person victimization as well as to gauge how this victimization can predict interpersonal violence and psychological problems later.
+A new research study published in the journal Psychology of Violence provides an in-depth look at different kinds of unwanted pursuit behaviors and how they can relate to relationship violence and post-traumatic stress.
+The researchers designed their study to refine existing measures of cyber- and in-person victimization, as well as to gauge how this victimization can predict interpersonal violence and psychological problems later.

 To conceal the real purpose of the study, all participants completed an online survey titled, "What happens when your relationship ends?"
 Along with collecting demographic data, the survey contained items from inventories measuring:

 - "In-person" unwanted pursuit.
-Based on a 26-item measure used in previous studies, participants were asked how often they experienced unsolicited contact behaviors ranging from relatively minor actions such as "Wait outside of your home, work or school” to more serious examples including, "Cause harm to someone close to you or to your pet”
+Based on a 26-item measure used in previous studies, participants were asked how often they experienced unsolicited contact behaviors, ranging from relatively minor actions, such as "Wait outside of your home, work, or school,” to more serious examples, including "Cause harm to someone close to you or to your pet.”

 - Follow-up in-person and cyber unwanted pursuit items.
 When participants endorsed items relating to experiencing unwanted pursuit, they were then asked to complete items describing the extent to which this harassment made them feel frightened or annoyed.